mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 And the second type of zazen is, that we remove the roots of the weeds and even the seeds from the ground.
 Weeds no longer grow.
 They are completely free from the samsaric world in the Six Realms of Existence: hell, hungry ghost, fighting spirit, animal spirit, human beings, heavenly beings.
 But unfortunately, we weed out perfectly on the ground only of *our own property*, and we cherish a feeling of having reached the final goal.
 In other words, by way of having done our final goal, [we] spent our whole life without considering others’ life.

 So by the practice of zazen, it’s possible to weed out even the seeds completely, and the weeds no longer grow.
 Some Buddhism says that means that if you attain enlightenment, which is the highest level of spiritual life, then at that time it’s not necessary to come back to the human world.
 You can stay constantly in heaven. *Arhats* and many saints in the history of Buddhism showed us [this], they experienced it.
-That’s why one of the four results of Buddhist practice, what the arhat does, is the highest spirit of spiritual life, which enables you never to come back to [being a] human being, the samsaric world.
-This is arhat practice.
+That’s why one of the four results of Buddhist practice, what the *arhat* does, is the highest spirit of spiritual life, which enables you never to come back to [being a] human being, the samsaric world.
+This is *arhat* practice.

-This is also zazen.
+This is also [a type of] zazen.
 You can do this.
 But that is just weeding out on their own territory; that’s all.
 And then, when they completely weed out on their territory – they don’t know what to do.
 So there is only death to wait for; that’s all.
 All they have to do is just to wait for their death.

 Can you imagine this?
-If the people don’t offer the food, they can survive, because they can stop their breath for many hours.
+If people don’t offer food, they can survive, because they can stop their breath for many hours.
 Yes, they can do that.
 Still there is a possibility to survive, so it’s not necessary to struggle for their life.
 Just be there.
 No more weeds come up.
 Very clean.
 But they don’t know what to do.
 Just wait for their death; that’s all.

 Here is a very good example in Japan.
 This is a recent news story of one of the famous Japanese actors, who was interested in business.
 He cherished for a long time some project he really wanted.
 He waited for the chance to do it.
 He got a chance; he started to do that business project.
 Finally, he *finished*.
 Perfectly finished.
 Risking his whole life – he did it!
 Everyone respected it: wonderful job, perfect.
 But finally, he didn’t know what to do *next*.
 And then... can you imagine what would happen?
 He committed suicide.
 Why?
 He must be happy, because he did it!
 But he committed suicide.
 Why?
 People didn’t understand this.